Skip to Main Content

 A West End Address Built on Literary Bones

 Portland's West End is one of the most architecturally intact Victorian neighborhoods on the northeastern seaboard, where bay windows, carved cornices, and brick facades run uninterrupted along streets that slope toward Casco Bay.
-It is a neighborhood that has resisted the homogenizing forces that reshaped much of New England's urban fabric, and it is here, at 754 Congress Street, that the Longfellow Hotel has established itself as Portland, Maine's first independent full-service hotel to open in over twenty years.
+It is a neighborhood that has resisted the homogenizing forces that reshaped much of New England's urban fabric, and it is here, at 754 Congress Street, that the Longfellow Hotel has established itself as a 4-star hotel in Portland.
 That gap is not a minor footnote.
-For two decades, travelers arriving in Portland with genuine expectations of independent hospitality had limited options at the full-service tier.
+Travelers arriving in Portland with expectations of independent hospitality had limited options at the full-service tier.
 The Longfellow fills that vacancy without apology and without the template uniformity that defines most new hotel openings of its scale.

 Design as Environment, Not Statement